naicfeng/react-lazy-blur-image/README.md

 # :zap: Why?

-Load low resolution/ placeholder image first and then load the actual image lazily when it's in the viewport.
+Load low resolution / placeholder image first and then load the actual image lazily when it's in the viewport.

 <hr/>